Planning support

 This whole-school guide to curriculum planning from the Victorian Department of Education and Training aims to support teachers, instructional leaders and school leaders to plan and implement the curriculum at every layer of the school.
 The guide presents a series of guiding questions and key actions to support planning for the whole school, for a curriculum area or year level, and for units and lessons.

-This whole-school curriculum and assessment template based on the Australian Curriculum provides:
+The Department of Queensland has developed planning templates for whole-school curriculum based on the Australian Curriculum V9 that provides:

 • teaching and learning term overviews

-• balance and coverage of general capabilities and cross-curricula priorities
+• balance and coverage of general capabilities and cross-curriculum priorities

 • a whole-school assessment plan including range, balance and timing.